leadr-msu/leadr-msu.github.io/guides/omeka-pages.md

 *Last Updated: 9/30/2021*

 ## Overview
-Other LEADR resources have gone over [Exhibits](https://leadr-msu.github.io/omeka/) and [Items](https://leadr-msu.github.io/omeka/) in Omeka.
+Other LEADR resources have gone over the basics of Omeka, such as how to create [Items and Exhibits](https://leadr-msu.github.io/guides/omeka-items-and-exhibits.html).
 A small part of those resources was dedicated to creating pages in Omeka.
 This guide will go into more detail on how to create and design those Pages.
 And because it is so important, we emphasize here that you must save your work anytime you make changes to your Exhibits or Pages.
 Omeka will not automatically save your work for you, and any unsaved work will be lost.

 ## Navigating to Pages
 In order to begin creating and editing Pages, you will have to navigate to your Exhibit.
 Follow these steps: